 “Hurricane season” for the Atlantic region runs from the beginning of June to the end of November each year.
-While Harvey was a record-breaking storm, there will likely be more major storms before the end of the season.
 Every community needs to prepare to face these storms head-on.

 Luckily, asset management software exists to help communities, like cities, counties and public works departments, plan for natural disasters, like hurricanes.

 When disaster strikes, your community needs a powerful asset management software solution to help pick up the pieces.

 Natural disasters, like hurricanes, flooding and tornadoes, can devastate a community.
 Having an established asset management software system in place helps rebuild a community after a disaster.

 Know what you have, where it is and what condition it is in